MicrosoftLearning/az-2003-deploy-cloud-native-applications-using-azure-container-apps/Instructions/Labs/LAB_AK_01_deploy_manage_container_app_azure_container_apps.md

 ### Exercise 3: Create and configure app deployment resources

-In this exercise, you create and deploy a container app, and deploy a self-hosted Windows agent.
+In this exercise, you configure an Azure DevOps project and Azure Pipeline, create and push a Docker image to your Container Registry, and deploy a self-hosted Windows agent.

-You will complete the following tasks:
+It will take about 40 minutes to complete the following tasks:

-- Configure an Azure DevOps project and initialize code repo.
+- Configure an Azure DevOps project and initialize your code repository.
-- Create a WebAPI app in Visual Studio Code.
+- Create a .NET app and sync to your Azure DevOps repository.
-- Create Docker image and push the image to Azure Container Registry.
+- Create a Docker image and push the image to your Azure Container Registry.
-- Push code to Azure DevOps project and configure a starter pipeline.
+- Create an Azure Pipeline named Pipeline1.
 - Deploy a self-hosted Windows agent.

-#### Task 1: Configure Azure DevOps project and initialize code repo
+#### Task 1: Configure Azure DevOps project and initialize code repository

 Complete the following steps to configure Azure DevOps project.